 A Few of our Programs & Prizes:

 The $4,000 Narrative Prize is awarded annually for the best short story, novel excerpt, poem, one-act play, graphic story, or work of literary nonfiction published by a new or emerging writer in Narrative.
-Recent winners include Ocean Vuong, winner of a 2016 Whiting Award, and Anthony Marra, whose debut novel, A Constellation of Vital Phenomena, was nominated for a National Book Award.
+Recent winners include Gbenga Adesina, Brenden Willey, Paisley Rekdal, Javier Zamora, Ocean Vuong, and Anthony Marra.
 For a complete list, look here.

 The Narrative “Tell Me a Story” High School Contest inspires students to find their voices beyond the confines of a classroom, inviting them to write across genres and offering them an opportunity to be mentored and published alongside many of today’s celebrated writers.
 Most recently, student writers submitted poems that addressed the prompt “Escape.”
 Read the winners here.

-The Narrative Storyteller Prize is awarded each year at Narrative Night to a writer whose body of work represents major accomplishment in our time and, in our opinion, stands among the best work of all time.
+The Narrative Storyteller Prize is awarded each year at Narrative Night to a writer whose body of work represents a major accomplishment in our time and, in our opinion, stands among the best work of all time.
 Our 2021 Storyteller Honoree is Anna Deavere Smith.

 Other Awards for Narrative Authors:

-Narrative’s writers have been awarded the prestigious laurels of the print age, such as the O. Henry and Pushcart Prizes, and have also received Nobel and Pulitzer Prizes, National Book Awards, Pushcart Prizes, MacArthur “Genius” Grants, and many other recognitions.
+Narrative’s writers have been awarded the Nobel and Pulitzer Prizes, National Book Awards, Pushcart Prizes, MacArthur “Genius” Grants, and many other laurels and prizes.
 You’ll find a complete list here.